 Broad Searches If you want to see large amounts of information - books, journal articles, DVDs and more - and you don’t mind looking at a few things that you might not need, use RTC's OneSearch.

 Focused Searches When you know exactly what you need.

-- If your syllabus asks you for journal articles, click on the Articles tab, and learn about ProQuest.
+- If you need journal articles, click on the Articles tab, and learn about ProQuest, CINAHL, and other databases.

-- If you are researching something that is a established fact, try books (found in the RTC Catalog) or encyclopedias (found in the RTC Catalog) or Credo Reference (found on the RTC Library Database page).
-Examples of established facts include "the founding of Seattle", or "theories of Emile Durkheim".
+- If you are researching something that is a established fact, try books or encyclopedias (found in the RTC Catalog), or eBooks (found in Credo Reference or the Community College eBook collection through the RTC Library Database page).
+Examples of established facts include "early history of Seattle", or "theories of Emile Durkheim".

-- If you are reseaching something new, like "the latest trends in sociology", try journal and newspaper articles (found in ProQuest.)
+- If you are researching something new, like "the latest trends in sociology", try journal and newspaper articles (found in ProQuest on the database page.)

 Need More Help?

 If you're not sure what you need, or how to begin, come in to RTC Library, call us at (425) 232-2331, or email us at librarian@RTC.edu.
+If it's after hours, try our reference chat service AskWA.
 We'll be glad to help.